nopnop2002/esp-idf-net-logging/README.md

 We can use [this](https://apps.microsoft.com/detail/9nblggh52bt0) as Logging Viewer.
 Note that the most recent logging is displayed at the top.
 ![windows-udp-server](https://github.com/user-attachments/assets/0313b845-1a8d-4e06-9a02-1bb91de895d2)
+We can also use [this](https://apps.microsoft.com/detail/9p4nn1x0mmzr) as Logging Viewer.

 - for TCP
 ![net-logging-tcp](https://user-images.githubusercontent.com/6020549/182273510-92cf406b-7197-4cfe-9ff6-5421dc8eea8d.jpg)